Rachael Maskell: Early life and career

+Parliamentary career

+1st term (2015–2017)

-Maskell used her maiden speech to advocate for a new mental health hospital in York to replace the ageing Bootham Park.
-Speaking of the vision of "late member for Ebbw Vale" Aneurin Bevan, she said that "the growing social and financial inequalities manifest themselves in health inequality, and access to vital services is delayed and even denied as a direct result of the £3 billion structural reorganisation that the previous Government introduced."
+At the 2015 general election, Maskell was elected to Parliament as MP for York Central with 42.4% of the vote and a majority of 6,716.
+Maskell used her maiden speech to advocate a new mental health hospital in York to replace the ageing Bootham Park.
+Speaking of the vision of "[the] late member for Ebbw Vale" Aneurin Bevan, she said that "the growing social and financial inequalities manifest themselves in health inequality, and access to vital services is delayed and even denied as a direct result of the £3 billion structural reorganisation that the previous Government introduced."

 On Wednesday 8 July 2015, Maskell was one of four Labour MPs elected to the Health Select Committee.

-Maskell voted against the Welfare Bill in the House of Commons on 20 July 2015.
-Maskell made a statement saying "I have a duty to protect our vulnerable people.
-I could not stand by and let the most vicious Tory attacks on some of the poorest in our city go unchallenged."

 In September 2015, during the European refugee crisis, Maskell called on the UK to open its doors to refugees.
-Speaking as 20,000 refugees arrived in Munich in one weekend, and as the German Government got ready to receive 800,000 refugees in 2015; Maskell said that the UK Government must do more.
+Speaking as 20,000 refugees arrived in Munich in one weekend, and as the German Government received 800,000 refugees in 2015, Maskell said that the UK Government must do more.
 She questioned David Cameron in the House of Commons asking "what criteria has the Prime Minister used to arrive at a figure of just six refugees per constituency per year?"
-In a statement on the crisis, she urged local authorities to help in every way they can and use every space they had to offer to aid people fleeing war in Syria and Northern Iraq, she said "we are in the midst of a humanitarian crisis that is getting worse, I am incensed that Turkey is hosting over one and a half million refugees and our government says we will open our borders to no more than six men, women and children a year in each constituency."
+She urged local authorities to help in every way they could and to use every space they had to offer to aid people fleeing war in Syria and Northern Iraq.

 Maskell spoke in the Trade-Union Bill 2nd Reading debate on 14 September 2015.
-She referred the house to her Register of Interests as a member of Unite the Union declared "I am a proud trade-unionist" – she subsequently voted against the Bill.
+She referred the house to her Register of Interests as a member of Unite the Union and declared "I am a proud trade-unionist" – she subsequently voted against the Bill.

 Following a period working part of the Shadow Defence Team under Shadow Secretary of State for Defence Maria Eagle, Maskell was appointed Shadow Environment, Food and Rural Affairs Secretary as part of the Labour Party's post-Brexit reshuffle.
 Maskell resigned from her position ahead of the vote on the second reading in the House of Commons European Union (Notification of Withdrawal) Bill 2017 triggering Article 50, which carried a three-line whip imposed on Labour MPs.